Jwink3101/PBrsync/readme.md

 `PBrsync` is a python-wrapper around multiple rsync calls.
 By storing a snapshot of the past file-system and tracking inode numbers (and optionally, creation time) moves are detected and applied.
 For more detials, read the design notes.

 There is no interactivity.
-Based on the (self commented) config settings, you can either resolve conflicts by keeping the newest (and hopefully having backups on[^backnewest]), keeping both, or always keeping either local or remote.
+Based on the (self commented) config settings, you can either resolve conflicts by keeping the newest (and hopefully having backups on), keeping both, or always keeping either local or remote.
+If you don't have both local and remote backups on with the setting to only keep the newest, it will warn you and then wait 3 seconds

 For types of conflicts and how they are resolved, see [design notes](design_notes.md)